Build a RAG System with Node.js and OpenAI - No Database Required

 "filename": "troubleshooting.md",

-"reason": "The question is about error handling, which would be covered in the troubleshooting documentation"
+"reason": "The question is about error handling, which the troubleshooting doc covers"

 },